varunsh-coder/dassana/docs-root/docs/common-fields/actions/about.md

 When Dassana Engine runs a workflow, it is sequentially running the `steps` provided.
 Each step is a serverless function, and its output is available to the steps which follow.
-You can use any action in any workflow (wherever it makes sense)
+You can use any action in any workflow (wherever it makes sense).